 Radishes are one of the fastest ripening crops a gardener can plant.
-If you’re aching to have something – anything – that you grew yourself on the dinner table, radishes are a good bet.
+If you’re aching to have something – anything – that you grew yourself on the dinner table, radishes are a good starting place.
 Plant them as soon as your ground can be worked, and they’ll be ready in just 3-4 weeks.
 But don’t stop at eating the rosy roots.
 I discovered several of years ago that the radish leaves are edible too.
 (I have no idea how I grew up without knowing this!)

 If you know me at all, you know that I didn’t make this without modifying April’s recipe just a bit.
 Here’s my version: